adamfitzpatrick/ravaged-minds/README.md

 - The ability to show or hide information to a logged-in player based on the story path the player has followed and the information that has been uncovered or must remain hidden.

-The module is written in typescript and utilizes AngularJS.
-It is served up by an integrated NodeJs express application and incorporates very simple authentication.
-Notes and adventure progress are maintained in a Mongo database.
+The module is written in TypeScript and utilizes AngularJS.
+It is served up by an integrated Node.js Express application and incorporates very simple authentication.
+Notes and adventure progress are maintained in MongoDB.
 <!--- /bit --->

 For story, images and yaml files in `story-assets` directory can be modified, including the favicon.